 You know how summertime brings an influx of peaches?
-They come so fast and furiously at the supermarket and farmer’s market, it’s hard to know what to do with them — but they’re so ripe and juicy you can’t resist buying them.
-This chilled peach soup is the answer.
+They come so fast and furiously at the supermarket and farmers market, it’s hard to know what to do with them — but they’re so ripe and juicy you can’t resist buying them.

 The fruit marinates overnight in a blend of honey, goat cheese, balsamic vinegar, garlic and olive oil.
 In the morning, you’ll puree it into one of the most flavor-packed soups.

 Carrots are usually supporting actors in winter stews and soups, but in this cold summer soup, they’re the star of the show.
 Cooked with shallots, coconut milk and lime juice, this dish packs a punch.

 You’ll be surprised that just a handful of ordinary ingredients are transformed into a cool and creamy bowl of goodness.
 I love that it uses fresh zucchini, which is low on calories but high on nutrition — it’s a perfect way to use up the veggie when it’s growing out of control in the garden!

 Featuring some of summer’s best bounty, this raw, vegan basil soup is just what the doctor ordered on a hot day.
 The creamy texture is thanks to the raw soaked cashews, but you likely have the other ingredients — fresh basil, kale or spinach and seasoning — on hand.

 Photo: With Food + Love

 You likely haven’t had a soup like this Middle Eastern-inspired one before.
 Though the roasted chickpeas require you to crank up the oven, one spoonful of this chilled summer soup will let you know it was worth it.

 Your summer plans might not include the tropics, but you can certainly dream of them with this cold soup.
 Best served as a dessert, this strawberry concoction is ready in just minutes and filled with yummy ingredients like vanilla, cinnamon, fresh orange and lemon juices, and of course strawberries.

 Photo: Carlsbad Cravings

 With a hint of spiciness thanks to red pepper flakes and silky smooth texture without any dairy, this soup will please your taste buds and belly.
 Bonus: Because it tastes just as good hot as it does chilled, you can enjoy this soup year-round.

-The ingredients list is minimal, with melons keeping things sweet and satisfy a sugar craving without adding anything extra.
+The ingredients list is minimal, with melons keeping things sweet to satisfy a sugar craving without adding anything extra.
 Serve with blueberries and shredded coconut.

 With no cooking tools but a blender required, this soup is a terrific way to introduce more raw recipes into your diet while cooling off in the summer.
 I love that there are two variations: one that’s sun-dried tomato-based and another with leafy green spinach and spirulina.

 The raw corn that’s sprinkled on top of the finished dish adds a nice texture to this take on gazpacho that the whole family will enjoy.
 Serve as a starter or alongside a sandwich for an no-stress dinner.

 And now gazpacho heads to Asia for a Thai-inspired version of the most famous chilled soup of them all.
 Though foreign ingredients can be difficult to come across, this recipe keeps it simple by using ginger, fish sauce, coconut milk and fresh herbs.

-16. Thai Pea Soup
+15. Thai Pea Soup

 Thanks to lemongrass, jalapeno, red pepper flakes and coconut milk, this cold soup couldn’t be boring if it tried.
-And it’s whipped up completely in the blender, eliminating pesky pot and pan cleanup, too.
+Plus, it’s whipped up completely in the blender, eliminating pesky pot and pan cleanup, too.